 - (1) The identity of candidates will be withheld from those marking summatively-assessed work so far as is practicable until after the marking process is complete.
-The Faculty Dean may approve exemptions form this requirement, of which students will be informed. - (2) Work submitted for assessment shall be marked using one of the following methods: - (a) single marking, where the work is marked by one Internal Examiner; - (b) single marking with moderation, where the work is marked in accordance with (2)(a) above, except a second Internal Examiner also marks a sample of the work, which shall include a representative sample from all degree classifications and failed work, in order to ensure consistency with the approved marking scheme; - (c) double marking, where the work is marked by two Internal Examiners, or by an Internal Examiner and an Assessor, who shall together agree a single mark for each piece of work; - (d) blind double marking, where the work is marked in accordance with (2)c) above, except the second marker shall not have prior sight of the comments of the first marker. - (3) Any piece of work which contributes towards a candidate's award classification shall normally be assessed using one of the methods outlined in Section 12 (2) (b-d) of these regulations), except in the case of in-course assessments the form or timing of which renders this impractical.
-Where a student has failed a course unit, substantial pieces (i.e., those which contribute 20% or more to the course unit) of the student's work in that unit must be double marked.
-In exceptional
+The School Chair of the undergraduate or postgraduate taught Progression and Awards may approve exemptions from this requirement, of which students will be informed. - (2) Work submitted for assessment shall be marked using one of the following methods: - (a) single marking, where the work is marked by one Internal Examiner; - (b) single marking with moderation, where the work is marked in accordance with (2)(a) above, except a second Internal Examiner also marks a sample of the work, which shall include a representative sample from all degree classifications and failed work, in order to ensure consistency with the approved marking scheme; - (c) double marking, where the work is marked by two Internal Examiners, or by an Internal Examiner and an Assessor, who shall together agree a single mark for each piece of work; - (d) blind double marking, where the work is marked in accordance with (2)c) above, except the second marker shall not have prior sight of the comments of the first marker. - (3) Any substantial piece of work (i.e. contributing more than 20% to the course unit) which contributes towards a candidate's award classification shall normally be assessed using one of the methods outlined in Section 13 (2) (b-d) of these regulations), except in the case of in-course assessments the form or timing of which renders this impractical. - (4) Save in the case of formal oral examinations, presentations or performances, External Examiners will not normally mark work.
+In exceptional cases, however, an External Examiner will be asked to

-- circumstances the College Board of Examiners' Executive Committee may suspend this requirement. - (4) Save in the case of formal oral examinations, presentations or performances, External Examiners will not normally mark work.
-In exceptional cases, however, an External Examiner will be asked to adjudicate where a first and second marker are unable to agree a single mark for a piece of work, even after reference to a third internal marker. - (5) All final course outcomes shall be moderated by an External Examiner, who shall have regard for matters such as the positioning of candidates at borderlines, the distribution of marks across the cohort and the award of Fail. - (6) In cases where the External Examiner fails to endorse final course outcomes or degree classifications, the matter will be referred to the College Board of Examiners' Executive Committee.
+- adjudicate where a first and second marker are unable to agree a single mark for a piece of work, even after reference to a third internal marker. - (5) All final course unit outcomes shall be moderated by an External Examiner, who shall have regard for matters such as the positioning of candidates at borderlines, the distribution of marks across the cohort and the award of Fail. - (6) In cases where an External Examiner fails to endorse final course unit outcomes or degree classifications, the matter will be referred to the Executive Committee for Assessment.